riandannyraka/project-hark/core/chapter-map-revised-v2.md

 **Scene breakdown:**

+1. **The decision — explicit and FID-rendered.** One week out from Elias's farm, Hark is camped alone in the Confederacy's northern edge.
+He has Renne's location — Elias's paper, folded, in the inner pocket of his coat.
+He has not moved east.
+He has been moving north.
+The chapter opens mid-motion, but the internal accounting has already been done and the map outlines it cleanly:

+   He can't go to her yet.
+Elias said the eastern *path* is clear, not the *destination*.
+Five Order teams were active in the Confederacy when he arrived; he has confirmed two are still operational from caravan talk on the road.
+An Insensitive passes through magical scans as nothing.
+But Hark is not an Insensitive.
+He is a collected mage with twenty years of frost-scar debt, a Light mutation on his ledger, and two Order agents killed in a forest when he was ten.
+The Order has a file on him.
+Files don't expire.
+If anyone has been watching him work his way east through Elias's network, going directly to Renne now is the same as handing her over with a note.

+   *(Internal, FID: "Two days east.
+He'd had the paper for seven days.
+Bad arithmetic.
+The job wasn't 'find her.'
+The job was 'get to her without the people trying to kill her watching you walk through the door.'
+He needed to go the wrong direction first.
+A long way wrong.")*

+   The Dominion is west.
+Order presence is sparse there — Dominion law doesn't invite Order jurisdiction easily, and the desert terrain makes magical tracking expensive.
+If he surfaces in the Dominion, moves visibly, draws whatever watcher might be following him across two mountain ranges into a foreign jurisdiction, and then vanishes back east — any tail will either break off or expose itself.
+This is the Pragmatic Retreat.
+Joel's lesson.
+Run a losing fight; come back when the table is different.

+   He is not avoiding her.
+He is protecting the route.

+   He will not examine the other thing, which is that the paper has been in his coat for seven days and the rules don't have a word for what keeps him from opening it.

-1. Hark joins a northbound trader caravan at the base of the first pass.
-Observational hierarchy: hands (one guard's knuckles too clean for his stated profession — bounty hunter or Order auxiliary), exits (the pass narrows to a single file above — bad geometry), weapons (short blades, nothing ranged).
+2. Hark joins a northbound trader caravan at the base of the first mountain pass.
+Observational hierarchy: hands (one guard's knuckles too clean for his stated profession — bounty hunter or Order auxiliary, not a merchant's man), exits (the pass narrows to single file above — bad geometry for anyone following), weapons (short blades, nothing ranged).

-2. Three days' climb.
-Hark listens to caravan gossip: the Order has five teams active in the East.
-One team destroyed.
-Rumour of a storm-mage incident at a port.
-He catalogues without reacting. *(Fear → "bad odds.
-Too many teeth on this job.")*
+3. Three days' climb.
+Hark listens to caravan gossip without contributing: the Order has five teams active in the East.
+One team destroyed — he knows which one, doesn't say.
+Rumour of a storm-mage incident at a southern port.
+He catalogues. *(Fear → "bad odds.
+Too many teeth.
+Stay north.")*

-3. Night camp in a mountain shelter — volcanic vents nearby, earth-heat rising from the rock (environmental reservoir present; witnesses: all eight caravan members awake — **Condition 2 not met; magic unavailable**).
-Hark does not even consciously register the heat.
+4. Night camp in a mountain shelter — volcanic vents nearby, earth-heat rising from the rock (environmental reservoir present; witnesses: all eight caravan members awake — **Condition 2 not met; magic unavailable**).
+Hark does not consciously register the heat.
 He sharpens his knife.

-4. The clean-knuckled guard approaches him at the fire.
-Asks questions that are slightly too pointed about his destination.
-Hark gives a cover story (salt merchant, passing through to the Dominion).
+5. The clean-knuckled guard approaches him at the fire.
+Questions slightly too pointed about his destination and his employer.
+Hark gives a cover story (salt merchant, Dominion-bound).
 The man's hands stay still.
-Too still.
+Too still. *(Internal: "Not a merchant's guard.
+Too patient.
+Order auxiliary or a bounty collector working the network.")*

-5. Pre-dawn: Hark wakes to find the guard gone and his pack rifled — debt-null fragments untouched but his cache of coin moved (someone counted it).
-He waits.
-Decides this is a watcher, not a hunter. *"Odds: they sent word ahead, not back.
-Means someone on the western side is expecting a report."*
+6. Pre-dawn: Hark wakes to find the guard gone and his pack rifled — debt-null fragments untouched, coin counted and replaced.
+A professional inventory, not a theft. *He's not here to rob me.
+He's here to read me.* Decides: watcher, not hunter. *"They sent word ahead, not back.
+Someone on the western side is expecting a description."* — which confirms the detour logic.
+There IS a tail or the infrastructure of one.
+Going east now would walk it directly to Renne.

-6. Departs the caravan at the first fork.
-Continues alone toward the western descent.
+7. Departs caravan at the first fork.
+Continues alone, northwest, toward the Dominion descent.
 Snow fills his tracks.

 **FID note:** Hark notices the geothermal vent's warmth only as *"a patch of ground worth sleeping on."* No magical analysis.
 The suppression is complete.
+The paper stays in his coat, unread.

 **Closing line:** *"The Dominion was on the other side of the mountain.
 So was everything else he'd been avoiding."*